g0djan/di/README.md

 ![alt text](cloud.png)

 App for building tag cloud from text file, with GUI.\
-In future I'll implement 3 extension points, chnging of:
+In future I'll implement 3 extension points, changing of:
   * Cloud form
   * Font
   * Color of words\
-It was implemented, changing of:
+This features was implemented:
-  * Size of image
+  * Changing of size of image
-  * Dictionary of forbidden words
+  * Add and remove forbidden words to dictionary

 # How to run?
  1. Build project, .NET 7.2